5 Do’s and Don’ts When Approaching A Possible Joint Venture Partner

 You should always have a smile on your face when approaching a potential partner, even when speaking with them on the phone or by email.
 By having a smile on your face send a positive vibe to the recipient and it will make all the difference.

 2. Do not inform your potential partner of the benefits for yourself

-It will not want to be heard by your potential joint venture partner how much you need the extra profits, or what you will personally gain from the partnership.
+It will not want to be heard by your potential joint venture partner how much you need the extra profits, or what is a joint venture partner you will personally gain from the partnership.
 It is important that you think about it from their point of view.
 Would you be happy for someone to approach you about a partnership whilst informing you of the benefits to them?
 I think the answer to this question would be ‘No’.

 Only inform your partner what the benefits will be to them.
 For example:

 • inform them as to whether they will benefit from building their opt in list